 While Darjeeling is the most popular place to see the tea fields in India, Munnar/Chinnakanal was closer to me and is said to be just as beautiful.
 I loved visiting and seeing how the tea is made, plus the town is very cute with many adventure trekking options.
 Here are my tips on Chinnakanal.

 The most epic place in India is Hampi, hands down.
 This is Jurassic Park meets the Flintstones with huge boulders you can just picture dinosaurs walking through!
 You should also visit nearby temples and caves of Badami and Aihole.
-Here are my tips for Hampi, which I have visited four times now!
+Here are my tips for the top things to do in Hampi, which I have visited four times now!

 image by Ashwin Kumar